 Music Artists And Vape Collaborations: The Breakdown

 - $tunna by Birdman- Birdman doesn’t just collaborate with Lil Wayne.
 The rapper, producer and entrepreneur has built the STUNNA brand into an empire, and his e-juice line is unfusing the hip hop lifestyle with the hoodie’s hottest accessory– the vape.
-Adding to his GTB vodka and STUNNA brand organic hemp rolling papers, Birdman has branched into e-liquids.
+Adding to his GTB vodka and STUNNA brand organic hemp rolling papers, Birdman has branched into premium e-liquid.
 Fans and vape enthusiasts can now get their hands on Cash Money e-liquid- for brown sugar undertones lifting a bourbon and vanilla base.
 Or Liquid Gold- for a ripe pear, candy watermelon and mango combo.

 - Professor Green- “Unruly; disorderly and disruptive and not amenable to discipline and control”.
 That’s what Professor Green’s Unruly Eliquid line will welcome you with on the British rapper’s vape landing page.
 This guy is digging vaping so much, he is taking over a stand at the 2018 UK Vaper Expo.
 Classic with a twist is how the Prof rolls, so expect flavors like White Chocolate Peppermint, Strawberry Gummies, and the festival-friendly Fizzy Cherry Sour.